 Biology course requirement

 All MA/MAT students are required to have completed (receiving a final grade of B- or better) one university-level general biology course or its equivalent prior to completion of their MA/MAT degree.
 Students admitted to the program who have not previously met this requirement through their undergraduate studies will need to complete such a course before they graduate.
+The Dragonfly Graduate Committee highly recommends that students complete this requirement within the first two years of the master's program.
 More information may be found in the Biology Requirement FAQs.

 Note: Participants will need to fulfill the minimum Graduate School GPA requirements for admission to the program.
 For more information, please visit the Graduate School's Admissions Information.